 How is old media able to grow their revenue and footprint, when their core products are being replaced by an interactive tsunami?
-Isn’t the most logical approach to focus on those customers who are already engaging in the products, and make an attempt to grow that engagement?
+Wouldn’t the most logical approach be to focus on those customers who are already engaging in the products, and make an attempt to grow that engagement?

 Most old media companies are obsessed with adding more (digital) products to their portfolio, thinking that if they become more competitive with ad agencies they can become a one-stop marketing solution for their customers.
 That faulty assumption puts them into a precarious position.
 If an old media company offers a full suite of products to their customers, it does not guarantee that they will become more competent, agile and competitive.

 Old media companies are not dying because fewer people are engaging with their products.
 They are dying because they are attracting fewer advertisers who keep their business alive and growing.
 These organizations are missing a crucial piece essential to their success- they need people who are experts at selling products against the competition, coachable enough to learn the new products and excited enough to want to sell the products at all costs.